unpetee/getocidisks/README.md

 # getocidisks
-Get disks of the instances
+Get disks of the instances.